conorjmoran/gnn-elasticity-predictor/README.md

 Checkpoints are saved in `artifacts/ensemble`.
 Enable KNN density weighting with `--enable-density-weighting` if desired.

 ### 3. Evaluate & plot

+Note: A pretrained ensemble is included under `artifacts/ensemble` (checkpoints, scaler, conformal stats).
+Run fetch.py to generate .pt graphs before running evaluate.py on the pretrained ensemble.

 ```bash
 python scripts/evaluate.py --ensemble-dir artifacts/ensemble --data-dir data/mp_gnn
 ```
 By default the script evaluates the **test** split and writes metrics + plots to `artifacts/eval/ensemble/test`.
 Use `--eval-split val` (or `train`, `calib`, `fold`) to change the split.

 ### 4. Inference (scripts/predict.py)

+Note: A pretrained ensemble is included under `artifacts/ensemble` (checkpoints, scaler, conformal stats).
+You can run inference immediately with custom materials, or after running fetch.py to generate .pt graphs.

 ```bash
 # Random sample of N cached graphs with ground-truth comparison